bogdan-patraucean/about/wintoys/offline.md

 ### Offline installation

-Make sure your system meets the minimum required version for the app to run: `Windows 10.0.19044.1706`, otherwise you won't be able to install.
+Make sure your system meets the minimum required version: `Windows 10.0.19044.1706`, otherwise you won't be able to install the app.

 #### 1. Prepare the script